- Judge allows Jackson to argue "loss earnings," raising damages

-Later in the trial, jurors will hear Michael's oldest son and daughter describe their father's last days.
-But they will also endure weeks of testimony from medical and financial experts offering opinions about the singer's health, addiction and career.
+Later in the trial, jurors will Michael's oldest son and daughter describe their father's last days.
+But they will also endure weeks of tedious testimony from medical and financial experts offering opinions about the singer's health, addiction and career.

 Only 16 journalists and a few members of the public will be allowed inside the courtroom because many of its 45 seats are reserved for parties involved in the trial, including the Jackson family.
 Los Angeles County Superior Court Judge Yvette Palazuelos denied CNN's request to televise the trial.

 Pretrial hearings have featured angry and personal exchanges between lawyers for the two sides, made more intense by the intimacy of the tiny courtroom.

 The central issue

 The central issue is simple: Did AEG Live, the company promoting Jackson's comeback concerts in 2009, hire or supervise Dr. Conrad Murray, the physician convicted of involuntary manslaughter in Jackson's June 25, 2009, death?

 Jackson died two weeks before his "This Is It" comeback concerts, organized by AEG Live, were to have debuted in London.
 The coroner ruled Jackson died from a fatal combination of sedatives and propofol, a surgical anesthetic that Murray told investigators he used to put Jackson to sleep almost every night in the month before his death.

 The Jacksons will argue that AEG executives knew about the star's weakened health and his past use of dangerous drugs while on tour.
 They're liable in his death because they pressured Jackson and the doctor to meet their ambitious schedule to prepare for the London shows despite that knowledge, their lawyers contend.